ms1963/SudokuSolverAndGenerator/README.md

 Classes like Chain and ColoredChain were introduced to allow implementation of chaining in the future.

-The implementation has been partitioned to multiple files:
+The implementation has been partitioned into multiple files:

 solver.py contains the SudokuSolver, the SudokuWhatif scenario class as well as one strategy class.
 Their responsibility is to solve a Sudoku puzzle using different strategies.